Sajjad Saleem Hotiana: Career in civil service

 Sajjad Saleem Hotiana topped the CSS exam and joined District Management Group (now Pakistan Administrative Service) in 1980.
 He belongs to 9th Common Training Program (CTP) of Central Superior Services.
 He secured full marks in CSS viva voce, a record which can only be matched and cannot be beaten.

 After completion of training at Civil Services Academy, Lahore, he was posted in Sindh as assistant commissioner in 1982 where he served till 1986.
 He served as assistant commissioner in Tharparkar, Sukkur, and Karachi.
 In 1986, his services were transferred to federal government of Pakistan and he was posted as principal staff officer to federal minister for finance.
 He served in this position till 1989.
 He served as consul general commercial and head of Pakistan trade mission on South America from 1991 to 1994.
 In 1998, he was posted as deputy managing director in Punjab Small Industries Corporation.
 In BS-20, he served as District Coordination Officer D.C.O Chawal from 2003 to 2004 and secretary Environment Protection Department, Punjab from March 2009 to March 2012.
 In May 2012, he was elevated as chief secretary Gilgit Baltistan where he served till May 2013.

 He was appointed as Chief Secretary Sindh, replacing Muhammad Ejaz Chaudhry, in November 2013 by Prime Minister Nawaz Sharif.
 He served as CS Sindh till March 2015.

 His other career appointments include additional deputy commissioner Bahawalpur, deputy commissioner Multan, deputy commissioner Muzaffargarh, chairman of board of directors of Karakoram Bank, chairman of Board of Directors Northern Areas Transport Corporation (NATCO), federal secretary ministry of industries and production, managing director Printing Corporation of Pakistan, and head of department / senior member Federal Land Commission of Pakistan.

-He retired from civil service on December 31, 2017.
+He retired from civil service in 2015.